Help

 With most game design and dictionary combinations, the results can be sorted by score or by their stategic value.
 Please see our Playing Strategically page for more information.

-If you are playing Lexulous, Words With Friends or Wordscraper on Facebook or email games on Lexulous.com and you use Mozilla Firefox or Google Chrome, you can import your games into Scrabulizer using our Scrabulizer Importer browser extension.
+If you are playing Lexulous, Words With Friends or Wordscraper on Facebook or email games on Lexulous.com and you use the desktop versions of Google Chrome or Mozilla Firefox, you can import your games into Scrabulizer using our Scrabulizer Importer browser extension.

 If you are looking for help playing our Puzzles, please see our puzzle Rules, Tips and Examples page.